 Published by Island Press in Cooperation with the American Bar Association (2012)

-Paperback and hardcover, 311 pages (Also in Ebook)
+Paperback and hardcover, 311 pages (Also in eBook)

 “Transfer of Development Rights” (TDR) programs allow local governments to put economic principles to work in encouraging good land use planning.
 TDR programs most often permit landowners to forfeit development rights in areas targeted for preservation and then sell those development rights to buyers who want to increase the density of development in areas designated as growth areas by local authorities.